TorbenJakobsen/manage_github_repos/README.rst

 Oh-my-posh
 ----------

+If there are unstaged/modified files the prompt will look like this:

 .. image:: ./media/prompt_dirty_repo.png
   :width: 580

 A repository that is syncronized with the remote will look like this:

 .. image:: ./media/prompt_clean_repo.png
-  :width: 580
+  :width: 520

-If there are a difference in the latest commit local/remote it will loo like this:
+If there are a difference in the latest commit local/remote it will look like this:

 .. image:: ./media/prompt_behind_repo.png
-  :width: 580
+  :width: 6400

 *************